Beaches of the North Shore

 “There are lots of cool rocks on the North Shore, but agates are what everyone’s focused on,’’ says Rick Kollrath, a Duluth rock-climber and kayaker.
 “They’re crazy about ’em.’’

-Kollrath and naturalist Mark “Sparky’’ Stensaas are the illustrator and author of “Rock Picker’s Guide to Lake Superior’s North Shore,’’ which, to their amazement, became a hit when published it in 1999.
+Kollrath and naturalist Mark “Sparky’’ Stensaas are the illustrator and author of “Rock Picker’s Guide to Lake Superior’s North Shore,’’ which, to their amazement, became a hit when they published it in 1999.

 “Sparky got the idea when he was a ranger at Gooseberry Falls State Park, and every other kid came up and said, ‘Mister, is this an agate?’ ’’ he said.